PhdLoLi/VideoFile/README.md

 Description
 ----

-NDN-based Streaming Video Project using Consumer/Producer API.
+NDN-based Pre-recorded Streaming Video Project using Consumer/Producer API.

-The producer keeps capturing the video from the camera and the audio from the microphone then publishing/producing them frame by frame.
+There are a lots of pre-recorded video file inside the producer.
+The repo\_producer will publish all the video files frame by frame into Repo-ng.
+The list\_producer will publish the latest playing list every minute.

-The consumer consumes the video and audio frame by frame, then play them back together.
+The consumer should first ask for the latest playing list, then chose one to play back.

 Structure
 ----